GregoireCoppens/LiteratureScreeningTool/README.md

 ## Branches

 The tool consists of 3 branches:
 - the first branch ("Retrieval") retrieves all the articles
+  - pubmedsearch.py
+  - SCOPUSsearch.py
+  - wossearch.py
+  - merging_article_tables.py
 - the second branch ("Screening") screens the articles in a flask app.
+  - LST.py (screening flask app)
+  - output_manager (saves output from LST.py into backup, needs to be run every time LST.py is stopped)
+  - Article_Table.xlsx (Example file that could come out of the retrieval branch)
 - the last branch ("Analysis") analyses the output from the screening process and outputs the results as pkl files or xlsx tables
+  - Article_Selection_Postcreening.py (aggregates all the files in backup and removes duplicate values.)

+It is possible to add your own "Article_Table.xlsx" file, by default it should have the following columns: "ID, Title, Text" .

 ## Settings